What is mange?

 Mange is a parasitic skin disease caused by microscopic mites.
-Two different mange mites cause skin disease in dogs.
-One lives just under the surface of the skin (sarcoptic mange - see handout “Sarcoptic Mange in Dogs” for more information), while the other resides in the hair follicles (demodectic mange).
+Two different mange mites cause this skin disease in dogs.
+One lives just under the surface of the skin (sarcoptic mange - see the handout “Sarcoptic Mange in Dogs” for more information), while the other resides in the hair follicles (demodectic mange).
 Although both mites share similar characteristics, there are also important differences.
 It is important not to confuse the two types of mange because they have different causes, treatments, and prognoses.

 What causes demodectic mange?

+All normal dogs (and many humans) have a few of these mites on their skin.
+As long as the body's immune system is functioning properly, these mites cause no harm.
 Demodectic mange most often occurs when a dog has an immature immune system, allowing the number of skin mites to increase rapidly.
-As a result, this disease occurs primarily in dogs less than 12 to 18 months of age.
+This disease occurs primarily in dogs less than 12 to 18 months of age.
 As the dog matures, its immune system also matures.

 Is demodectic mange contagious?

 No, demodectic mange is not contagious to other animals or humans.
 Demodex mites are transmitted to puppies from their mother during the first few days of life.
-Since the mite is found on virtually all dogs, exposure of a normal dog to one with demodectic mange is not dangerous, as the immune system must be depressed for mange to develop.
+Since the mite is found on virtually all dogs, exposure of a healthy dog to one with demodectic mange is not dangerous, as the immune system must be depressed for mange to develop.